TelemetryDeck/docs/articles/migrating-to-swift-6.md

 A deeper look at these two parameters and their usage can either uncover a data race in our code that always existed and we are now made aware of.
 Or it might reveal that we actually can't have a data-race due to our existing logic and just need to tell the compiler to assume our type is `Sendable`.

-Digging deeper, I found that `sendTimer` is only set upon `init` no app start and when returning the app from the background.
+Digging deeper, I found that `sendTimer` is only set upon `init` on app start and when returning the app from the background.
 Those are not things that can happen concurrently, so there's no potential for a race condition.

 As for the `signalCache`, a look into the type's implementation reveals that it uses a `DispatchQueue` internally and runs any changes using the `sync` method on it, which blocks concurrent access and therefore also avoids race conditions: